 Gas Price Information

-NW Natural submits annual rate adjustments with Oregon and Washington regulators.
+NW Natural filed for annual rate adjustments in Oregon and Washington.

 Each fall, NW Natural files for rate changes, based primarily on the wholesale cost of natural gas, plus some annual adjustments based on ongoing agreements with the commissions.
 These adjustments vary based on different usage patterns by residential and commercial customers.